eyulf/homelab/README.md

-# HomeLab Infrastructure
+# Homelab Infrastructure

 ## Overview

 This repository contains everything used to set-up the infrastructure for my homelab using as much IaC as possible as part of my [homelab refresh](https://alexgardner.id.au/blog/home-lab-refresh/).
+For more details, see the README of the following directories.

+- [ansible](ansible) roles for server configuration.
+- [terraform](terraform) configuration for provisioning VMs.

 ## SOPS